zamarise/startnow-node101-movie-finder-data/README.md

 # Movie Finder Data
 > Uses the Express framework to build a server that can talk to another server and cache the results.

 This was my sixth project at Origin Code Academy.
-This server was created using NodeJS and Express.
-To log all incoming requests I used the morgan logging library.
-I made requests using the axios library.
+This server was created using NodeJS, Express, morgan, and axios.

 ![](movie-finder-data.png)

 ## Approach

 This app demonstrates running a server that can talk to another server using NodeJS with the Express framework.
 The middleware used for this app was [morgan](https://github.com/expressjs/morgan) and [axios](https://www.npmjs.com/package/axios).
-Morgan is an HTTP request logger middleware for Node.js.
-Axios is a promise based HTTP client for browser and Node.js.
+Morgan is an HTTP request logger for Node.js and I used it to log all incoming requests.
+Axios is a promise based HTTP client for browser and Node.js, and requests were made using this library.

 ## Installation